ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 > What does the following IF...
 THEN conditional statement output?
 >
 > **Pseudocode:**
-> 1. Set x equal to 3
+> 1. Assign x the value of 3
 > 2. If x is greater than 6, then print the value of x
 >
 >> ## Code Examples